-Russian Helicopters, a subsidiary of Russian state-owned Rostec, will open military and civilian maintenance center in Peru to provide services throughout Latin America, including Venezuela.
-This despite a warning made by Mike Pompeo, US Secretary of State. to be Latina to be cautious in its relations with China and Russia.
+Russian Helicopters, a subsidiary of Russian state-owned Rostec, will open a military and civilian maintenance center in Peru to provide services throughout Latin America, including Venezuela.
+This is despite a warning made by Mike Pompeo, US Secretary of State. to be Latina to be cautious in its relations with China and Russia.

-"We work in close collaboration with our Peruvian colleagues in the creation of a mobile service center for the service of multipurpose Mi-171Sh helicopters near the city of Arequipa," said on the company's post-sales general assistant director, Igor.Chechikov.
+"We work in close collaboration with our Peruvian colleagues in the creation of a mobile service center for the service of multipurpose Mi-171Sh helicopters near the city of Arequipa," said the company's post-sales general assistant director, Igor.Chechikov.
 The Mi-17 is a twin-engine helicopter that can carry anti-tank guided missiles.
 It is also used in troop transport and civil uses.

 "We plan to complete this work this year and help our colleagues during the first repairs of the helicopters," Chechikov said.
-After Cuba five decades ago, Peru was the second Latin American country to acquire aircraft and weapons of the then Soviet Union.
+After Cuba five decades ago, Peru was the second Latin American country to acquire aircraft and weapons from the then Soviet Union.
 The Peruvian Air Force continues to use Russian MiG 29 and Sukhoi 25 combat aircraft, although it also has French fighters and US transport and reconnaissance vessels.

 The Russian helicopter maintenance center in Arequipa will provide services especially to Peru, Venezuela, Brazil, and Mexico, although these Russian aircraft operate throughout Latin America, the company said.
 Venezuela, which traditionally supplied itself with weapons and aircraft in the United States, has sought in recent years military supplies and assistance from Russia and China, as tensions with Washington increase.